 Not least because, for all the Donald continues to give the media of his own nation a hard time, he’s on record as throwing his support behind the press of his (literal) motherland.
-Continue reading “Trump card”
+Continue reading “Scotland’s newspapers slow to play their Trump card”

 It was snowing 18 years ago.
 I’d walked down Ashvale Lane in Aberdeen to the Spar at the bottom of the street, then back up again.
 At that time of the morning, in a bitterly cold, wintery Sunday morning, there was pretty much nobody else about.

 Much of the next hour or so was spent on the phone to my old colleague and podcasting partner Craig McGill, dissecting pretty much page by page the first edition of the Sunday Herald, and whether it was worth the trudge through the snow.
-Continue reading “Coming of age”
+Continue reading “Sunday Herald comes of age”

 What is the lowest circulation point an indigenous Scottish national newspaper can fall to before it becomes economically unsustainable to keep printing?
 The answer may soon be revealed after the latest round of ABCs revealed troubling numbers for Scotland’s big super-regionals.
-Continue reading “How low can they go?”
+Continue reading “Scottish newspaper ABCs: Just how low can they go?”

 Okay.
 Take a look at the two screengrabs below.
 Two stories, about virtually identical topics, told a month apart.
 Continue reading “Spot the difference in Daily Record story treatments”